danterazo/abusive-language-detection/README.md

 ## Paper
 The paper is a WIP but will include detailed research methods, results, citations, and more.

-See `Paper` for uncompiled LaTeX and assets.
+See `Paper\` for uncompiled LaTeX and assets.
 The final paper will be in the root directory.

 The plan is to submit this paper to the [_Fourth Workshop on Online Abuse and Harms_](https://www.aclweb.org/portal/content/fourth-workshop-online-abuse-and-harms) (WOAH), co-located with the 2020 conference on _Empirical Methods in Natural Language Processing_ (EMNLP 2020).

 # Code
 This repository contains all of the resources you will need to replicate results.
-Boosting data takes an absurd amount of time depending on the lexicon used, so I recommend using a computer with at least **4c/4t** and **16GB** of memory.
+Boosting data takes an absurd amount of time depending on the lexicon used; I recommend using a computer with at least **4c/4t** and **16GB** of memory.
 Again, this is a recommendation and not a requirement.

 ## Running the script
 1. Install dependencies